geoserver/geoserver/doc/en/user/source/community/opensearch-eo/automation.rst

 In general terms, one would:

-* Create a collection, along with description, thumbnail, metadata, OGC links
+* Create a collection, along with thumbnail, metadata, OGC links
-* Then create a product, along with description, thumbnail, metadata, OGC links
+* Then create a product, along with thumbnail, metadata, OGC links
 * Finally, and optionally, specify the granules composing the product (actually needed only if the OpenSearch subsystem is meant to be used for publishing OGC services layers too, instead of being a simple search engine.